Dennis R. Neill Equality Center memorial mural featuring renowned gay playwright vandalized

-Vandals reportedly defaced the Lynn Riggs Memorial Mural at the Dennis R. Neill Equality Center in downtown on Monday, according to a post by Oklahomans for Equality.
+A vandal defaced the Lynn Riggs memorial mural at the Dennis R. Neill Equality Center in downtown Tulsa on Monday, according to a Facebook post by Oklahomans for Equality.

 “On Monday, July 22nd, at 11:14 p.m. the Lynn Riggs Memorial Mural at the Dennis R. Neill Equality Center, the home of Oklahomans for Equality, was vandalized and under Oklahoma law, this is not a hate crime,” the post reads.
 “Lynn Riggs, a celebrated, gay playwright, was not silenced during his lifetime and we will not be silenced during ours.
 This is why we continue to fight and speak up against hate.”

-The mural had "abomination" spray-painted across it, with more paint put on a parking sign and the mural itself.
-Tulsa police are reportedly coming to take a report Tuesday afternoon, Equality Center CEO Toby Jenkins said.
+The mural had “abomination” spray-painted across it, with more paint put on a parking sign and the mural itself.
+Tulsa Police were expected to take a report Tuesday afternoon, Equality Center CEO Toby Jenkins said.

 It will be several days before the organization can begin to fix the damage without destroying the mural, Jenkins said.